asherk7/NFL-Record-Predictor/README.md

 ## Data Cleaning
 After scraping the data, I cleaned it so it would be easily usable for the model.
 The following changes were made:
 * Sorted each CSV file by team name alphabetical order
-* Changed the names of some teams so that it matched with all files(Some files had short forms of team names)
+* Changed the names of some teams so that it matched with all files

 ## Model Building
 N/A (will use Multiple Linear Regression)